Minister Mayanja sets deadline for district land boards to publish annual reports

 Under Section 58 (2), the Ministry has the authority to recommend the removal of district land board members who neglect or fail in their duty to prepare and publish the required Annual Reports.

-This action would be taken to address what is viewed as a collective inability by a district land board to fulfill its statutory obligation.
+This action would be taken to address what is viewed as a collective inability by a district land board to fulfil its statutory obligation.

 This ultimatum serves as a clear directive to district land boards, highlighting the importance of transparency, accountability, and adherence to legal obligations in the management of land at the district level.